 The “Ready to Serve” fee is charged whether or not electric, water or sewer is used by the resident to cover maintenance of the systems supporting customers and fixed business costs associated with management of the utility.
 For more information on the “Ready to Serve Charge”, read our information paper: ready-to-serve-charge

 BPW Customers can arrange to have a water meter installed on their property for irrigation.
 There is a charge for the installation of the meter and a monthly “Ready to Serve” charge applies to the new meter.
 Savings are realized by avoiding sewer charges on the irrigation consumption.
 For more information on the irrigation meters, read our information paper: irrigation-meter-updated-2017

 What is the impact of the University of Delaware Turbine on the BPW?

 The operation of the University of Delaware wind turbine has a negligible effect on BPW customer electric utility rates.
 For more information on the the University of Delaware Turbine, read our information paper: university-of-delaware-turbine

 The BPW processes all wastewater at the Howard Seymour Water Reclamation Plant of the City of Lewes.
 For more information on the Howard Seymour Water Reclamation Plant, read our information paper: wastewater-treatment-plant

 Who are the Lewes BPW Board members and when are the Board meetings held?

-C. Wendell Alfred, President; D. Preston Lee, Vice President; Jack Lesher, Treasurer; Robert J. Kennedy, III, Assistant Treasurer; A. Thomas Owen, Secretary.
-The monthly Board meetigns are held the 4th Wednesday of each month at City Hall council chambers 114 E. Third Street.
+D. Preston Lee, President; A. Thomas Owen, Vice President; Jack Lesher, Treasurer; Robert J. Kennedy, III, Secretary; and Thomas Panetta, Assistant Treasurer.
+The monthly Board meeting are held on the 4th Wednesday of each month at City Hall council chambers 114 E. Third Street.
 To leave a message for the Board Members please contact the business office at 302-645-6228.